Trinity College (Connecticut): Main quadrangle

-Contributions to the arts

 Film

 Cinestudio is an art cinema with 1930s-style design.
 An article in the Hartford Advocate described this non-profit organization, which depends solely on grants and the efforts of volunteer workers who are paid in free movies.
-Cinestudio has been in the Clement Chemistry Building since it was founded in the 1970s.

 Music

+Trinity College hosts the Albert Schweitzer Organ Festival, one of the top competitions for young organists in North America.
+The festival features performances on the chapel organ, which was designed by Charles Nazarian, a college alumnus and pipe organ designer, in consultation with Clarence Watters, who was the chapel organist and head of the college's music department from 1932 to 1967.
+The organ incorporates pipes from the chapel’s original 1932 Aeolian-Skinner organ and was built in 1971 by Austin Organs of Hartford.

+The Chapel Singers perform concerts on campus as well as on domestic and international tours.
 Trinity also hosts the annual Trinity International Hip Hop Festival.
-A three-day celebration of global hip hop culture, the festival features lectures, panel discussions, workshops and live performances.
 The festival was founded in 2006 with the goal of unifying Trinity with the city of Hartford.

-Since 2006, the station has broadcast the Trinity Samba Fest from the Hartford waterfront featuring regional and international talent.
+Since 2006, Trinity's WRTC FM radio station has broadcast the Trinity Samba Fest from the Hartford waterfront featuring regional and international talent.